CodeNClimb/openapi-microservice-generator/README.md

 # eCommerce Application using OPENAPI Generator

-- The repository contains a spring boot application that has been containerized using docker and built from an open api generator available at `./openapi/api.yaml`.
+- The repository contains a spring boot application that has been containerized using docker and built from the open api generator available at `./openapi/api.yaml`.
 - The application also generates [Swagger API](http://localhost:8080/swagger-ui/index.html) endpoints for easy testing.

 ## About the Application
-- This application is mimics the world of eCommerce.
-This means users can create products and wirte reviews for them.
+- This application mimics the world of eCommerce.
+It allows users to create user accounts, add products to the database, attach a product category to each product and write reviews for products availabe in the database.
+- The endpoints
 - Authentication
   - This application uses basic authentication.
   - All endpoints outside `/register` must be authenticated.
 However, ordinary users may not be access `HTTP DELETE` endpoints as these are reserved for admin users only.